 I chose 15 because even though I do work out at a 17, I have a desk job.
 So I would choose 16, but I went one number lower, so I don’t overestimate!
 I can always start with these numbers and add more calories if needed.

 4a: Lose fat: Subtract 500 calories from your step 3 number

 4b: Gain Muscle: Add 300 calories to your step 3 number

 4c: Maintain Weight / Body Recomposition (Lose fat while building muscle): Keep your calories the same

-Note about body recomposition: It is possible to lose fat while building muscle but it usually only works for people who are new to training.
+Note about body recomposition: It is possible to lose fat while building muscle, but it usually only works for people new to training.
 If you’ve been training for years, you are better off cutting or bulking.

 Let’s say my goal is to lose a few more pounds before my vacation I would take my maintenance calories of 1,905 and subtract 500 giving me 1,405 calories per day.